100vision/100vision.github.io/src/zh/信息技术/SysOps/win_sccm_troubleshooting_1.md

 ### policyEvaluator.log

-here, the policy is being evaulated and complied and applied.
+> here to check how the policy is being evaulated and complied and applied.

 ```
 ]LOG]!><time="15:30:15.885-480" date="05-09-2023" component="PolicyAgent_PolicyEvaluator" context="" type="1" thread="4088" file="Event.cpp:840">